In this article I share what I learned running 60 classes on CX values and Culture for one Client – a major telecoms provider in Asia.

 But I’m very clear with Participants.
 No one can make anyone believe anything.

-I can’t force belief compliance.
+I can’t force belief compliance for CX values and culture.

 I had a very interesting tender presentation with another organization where they specifically asked me how I could make their people believe the prescribed values (in one day).
 They kept asking me – “How will you do it?”